Associate Professor of Political Science

 Communities & Connections, School of Arts and Social Sciences

-Dr. Tom Urbaniak teaches in CBU’s MBA program in Community Economic Development.
-Tom is presently the Chair of the Board of Governors of Canada’s National Trust, which works with Canadians to protect historic places and regenerate communities.
-Tom is an expert on governance and administration in the non-profit sector and is called upon frequently to give advice to organizations and to facilitate planning exercises.
-He is the author of four books, including Her Worship: Hazel McCallion and the Development of Mississauga (University of Toronto Press) and Action, Accommodation, Accountability: Rules of Order for Canadian Organizations (Writing on Stone Press).
-He has served in pro bono leadership positions for local, provincial, and national organizations, focusing on crime prevention, affordable housing, public libraries, child welfare, and heritage conservation.
-Tom was founding chair of the Affordable Housing Renovation Partnership (which does research and demonstration projects), helped to establish Habitat for Humanity’s presence in Cape Breton, and proposed Nova Scotia’s first local heritage conservation revolving fund, which is being administered by the Sydney Architectural Conservation Society.
+Tom has served in pro bono leadership positions for local, provincial, and national organizations, focusing on crime prevention, affordable housing, public libraries, child welfare, and heritage conservation.
+Tom was founding chair of the Affordable Housing Renovation Partnership (which does research and demonstration projects), helped to establish Habitat for Humanity’s presence in Cape Breton, and proposed Nova Scotia’s first local heritage conservation revolving fund and co-founded the Sydney Architectural Conservation Society to administer it.